Hpa-an: Football

-Zwegabin United FC founded in 2010, is based in Hpa-An.
+Zwegabin United FC, founded in 2010, is based in Hpa-An.
 The club is competing in Myanmar National League.

 Trekking and hiking

 View from Mount Zwegabin towards Hpa An.

 Mount Zwegabin is around 8.5 km south of Hpa An.
 It is visited by tourists for its views and natural environment.

-At Bayint Nyi cave (literally: "King's Younger Brother cave"), a climbing site developed with support from The Technical Climbing Club of Myanmar (TCCM) and a number of expats in Yangon who belong to Myanmar Rock Community (MRC), is an ongoing project having started in 2015.
+At Bayint Nyi cave (literally: "King's Younger Brother cave"), a climbing site developed with support from The Technical Climbing Club of Myanmar (TCCM) and a number of expats in Yangon who belong to Myanmar Rock Community (MRC), is an ongoing project that started in 2015.
 The club is now beginning to attract interest from local people which is helping fuel a growing interest in the sport of rock climbing around Myanmar.